FundingCircle/swift-style-guide/README.md

 describe("when application status is rejected") { /* ... */ }
 ```

-* **5.1.2** Your descriptions should read should be written in lower case rather than upper case
+* **5.1.2** Your descriptions should read should be written in lower case rather than upper case.

 ```swift
 // PREFERRED